 An antiphon (Greek ἀντίφωνον, ἀντί “opposite” + φωνή “voice”) in Christian music is a “responsory” by a congregation.
-Within Anglican custom, the O Antiphons were traditionally used with the Magnificat at Evening Prayer between 17-23 December.
-Through these songs Christians down the centuries have prayed for Christ to return.
+Within Anglican custom, the O Antiphons were traditionally used with the Magnificat at Evening Prayer between 17-23 December (and they appear in the Book of Common Prayer’s church calendar).
+Through these prayers Christians down the centuries have prayed for Christ to return, addressing Jesus by different, ancient titles.
 They are complemented by the song O Come All Ye Faithful, traditionally sung at the close of a Christmas Eve church service, which invites all people to adore the Lord.

 Each antiphon is one of Christ’s attributes mentioned in Scripture.
 They are:

 - December 19: O Radix Jesse (O Root of Jesse)

 - December 20: O Clavis David (O Key of David)